 Seeing as the uses for a UAE VPN are incredibly varied, the best VPN for Dubai and beyond should be able to do it all.
 For users looking to access VoIP services and avoid network restrictions, obfuscated servers that mask VPN usage will be essential.
 This is because if you're detected using a VPN, you still won't get access to the apps or sites you want.

 Restriction of certain sites can vary frequently – often day by day – so you'll need a VPN with a track record of being reliable in the UAE.
 There's no point in paying money for a service and finding out in a week that you can't access what you bought it for.
-This is also where having 24/7 live chat support can be hugely useful.
+This is also where having 24/7 live chat and a money-back guarantee can be hugely useful.

 Excellent privacy is also a top priority.
 As the government takes a strong stance against VPN usage, if you choose to use one, you'll want to stay anonymous so that you can't be personally identified by anyone who's looking.
 Military-grade encryption, zero-logging policies and a choice of protocols are signs of VPNs that take privacy seriously.